Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring

 In Fig.~\ref{fig:poincare_anisotropic_dicke}, we show, on the left hand side, early computations of the Poincar\'e sections in terms of the atomic phase space $Q$-$P$ variables for the classical anisotropic Dicke Hamiltonian [Eq.~\eqref{eqn:generalized_classical_dicke_hamiltonian}], and, on the right hand side, a more detailed version obtained later for the classical Dicke Hamiltonian [Eq.~\eqref{eqn:classical_dicke_hamiltonian}].
 Both sets of Poincar\'e sections detect the characteristic transition from regularity to chaos.

-In Fig.~\ref{fig:poincare_dicke}, we show Poinca\'re sections in terms of variables of the Bloch sphere, $j_{x}$-$j_{y}$, for the classical Dicke Hamiltonian [Eq.~\eqref{eqn:classical_dicke_hamiltonian}].
+In Fig.~\ref{fig:poincare_dicke}, we show Poincar\'e sections in terms of variables of the Bloch sphere, $j_{x}$-$j_{y}$, for the classical Dicke Hamiltonian [Eq.~\eqref{eqn:classical_dicke_hamiltonian}].
 In this figure, we observe the transition from regularity to chaos for a set of Hamiltonian parameters and excitation energies.

 The Lyapunov exponent measures the degree of divergence in time of two trajectories in phase space with near initial conditions~\cite{Reichl2004Book,Ott2002Book,Baker1996Book,Goldstein2002Book,Santhanam2022}.
 The exponent is obtained as follows.
-The Hamiltonian evolution of two initial conditions $\mathbf{x}_{1}(0)$ and $\mathbf{x}_{2}(0)$ yield the trajectories $\mathbf{x}_{1}(t)$ and $\mathbf{x}_{2}(t)$ at an arbitrary time $t$, where the separation between them at this time is given by $\Delta\mathbf{x}(t)=\mathbf{x}_{2}(t)-\mathbf{x}_{1}(t)$.
+The Hamiltonian evolution of two initial conditions $\mathbf{x}_{1}(0)$ and $\mathbf{x}_{2}(0)$ yields the trajectories $\mathbf{x}_{1}(t)$ and $\mathbf{x}_{2}(t)$ at an arbitrary time $t$, where the separation between them at this time is given by $\Delta\mathbf{x}(t)=\mathbf{x}_{2}(t)-\mathbf{x}_{1}(t)$.
 For a Hamiltonian system with $N$ degrees of freedom, the norm of the separation between the two trajectories provides a measure of their divergence,

 where $\delta x_{i}$ is the variation to first order of one trajectory with respect to the other~\cite{Tabor1988Book,Santhanam2022}.
 Sensitivity to initial conditions means that the divergence between the two trajectories grows exponentially,